 Your headshot can say a lot about you as a person and as a professional.
 Someone who took a quick selfie will not look nearly as good as a person who hired a professional photographer.
 Someone who cropped or photoshopped other people out of the frame or has a grainy or pixelated headshot isn’t going to look as good as a person who uses a high resolution shot that’s well lit.
 Getting ahead in your industry can mean knowing the best ways of getting a professional headshot done.
 Here are some tips on how:

 Hire a Professional

-You may be concerned about the potential expense of getting good business headshots but it’s not that pricey and the cost is worth the professional shot your recieve.
+You may be concerned about the potential expense of getting good business headshots in Los Angeles but it’s not that pricey and the cost is worth the professional shot your recieve.
 Besides, unless your look significantly changed, you only need a new business headshot every 1-2 years or later.

 Skip the Selfie

 It’s entirely reasonable to think that a selfie could suffice if you are wary of hiring a professional.
 Or perhaps just using an avatar instead of getting a good shot done.
 However, you want to convey professionalism and that can’t always be done with a selfie and really not at all with an avatar.
 This isn’t AOL and it’s not the 90s, people want to know what you look like!
 Besides, surveys show that most hiring professionals will not consider candidates that have a selfie for any online resume.

 It’s best to opt for a shade of gray background or another neural color.
 For your main headshot, you don’t want the things that are surrounding you to take away from center stage.
 If you prefer to take your photo in an office setting or have it taken at your desk, be sure that your are in focus and the background is not.
 These types of lifestyle shots can be good additions to a traditional photo.